yeoman/yeoman.io/staging/sources/yeoman/docs/cli/generators.md

       ...

 **Note**: You can install more generators through npm package and you can even create your own.
+Yeoman's own generators are available in a dedicated [repository](https://github.com/yeoman/generators).
 Using generators will save you a large amount of time by writing boilerplate code, code that is necessary for the app to work.

 Let's make our own controller with the controller generator.
 But what command should we use?
 Let's ask the generator:

-**Note**: All generators available have help text.
+**Note**: Generators available may have help text.
 You can try adding --help or -h to the end, for example `yeoman generate controller --help`

     ..
 Invoke controller ..
     Usage:
-      yeoman init generate controller NAME one two three [options]
+      yeoman init generator controller NAME one two three [options]

     Options:
       -h, --help          # Print generator's options and usage